CoderPenguin1-dev/Minty-Launcher/README.md

 notepad Resources.resx
 ```

-Scroll all the way down and edit the number under `<data name="DiscordAPI" xml:space="preserve">` with your API key.
+Scroll all the way down and edit the number under `<data name="DiscordAPI" xml:space="preserve">` with your Application ID.
 Save and close Notepad.
 ```
 cd ..